solidi/hl-mods/workspace/redist/readme.txt

         - "thirdperson" - an out of body experience
         - "closeup" - ironsights are locked in
         - "three" - three random mutators at once
+        - "firestarter" - start with a flamethrower
+        - "rocketbees" - hornets are explosive
+        - "napkinstory" - the legend reduced to two words
     - Gamemode Changes
         - Disable randomweapons mutator from gungame
         - Disable numerous mutators from snowball game mode